Best known for: Leading the French against the English in the Hundred Years War at a young age

 Visions from God

 When Joan was around twelve years old she had a vision.
 She saw Michael the Archangel.
 He told her that she was to lead the French in a battle against the English.
-After she drove the French out she was to take the king to be crowned at Rheims.
+After she drove the English out she was to take the king to be crowned at Rheims.

 Joan continued to have visions and hear voices over the next several years.
 She said they were beautiful and wonderful visions from God.
 When Joan turned sixteen she decided it was time to listen to her visions and take action.